What We Offer

 We have begun building wellbeing naturally into our curriculum to teach children how to look after themselves and who can help them if and when they need it.

 We hope that you find the links on this page supportive and that you will work with us to take away any stigma linked to mental health and to encourage open, honest and real conversations.
 There is a list of external support providers under 'Support for Families' and a list of books to support mental health under 'Wellbeing Library' within this Wellbeing tab.
 We encourage you to share this with as many friends and family members as possible so we can drive forward positive mental health in our community and beyond.

 For Woodlands families, we have an ever growing wellbeing team that will continue to build the profile for wellbeing for pupils and staff at Woodlands.
 They are:

-Miss Holly Anderson, Phase Leader and Class Teacher EYFS, Wellbeing Lead
+Mrs Holly Meehan, Phase Leader and Class Teacher EYFS, Wellbeing Lead